contagon/handbook/handbook/0-introductory-overview.md

 	+ Uniting families for eternity
 * _Church Administration:_ These chapters present additional guidelines for administering the Church.
 Subjects include meetings, callings, records, finances, and policies.

 The headings and subheadings in this handbook are numbered to make topics easy to find and reference.
-For example, instructions about temple marriage are provided in [27.3.1](27-temple-ordinances-for-the-living.md#2731-who-may-be-sealed-in-a-temple).
+For example, instruction about who may be sealed in a temple is provided in [27.3.1](27-temple-ordinances-for-the-living.md#2731-who-may-be-sealed-in-a-temple).
 The number _27_ refers to the chapter, the number _3_ refers to a section in that chapter, and the number _1_ refers to a subsection.

 ## 0.2 Adaptation and Optional Resources

 Not all stakes and wards have the same needs.
 This handbook contains guidelines for adaptation as well as optional resources:

-* _Guidelines for adaptation_ (

-) provide direction on how to adapt Church organizations and programs to units with differing needs and resources.
+* _Guidelines for adaptation_ () provide direction on how to adapt Church organizations and programs to units with differing needs and resources.
-* _Optional resources_ (

-) contain additional information and direction that may be helpful to stake and ward leaders.
+* _Optional resources_ () contain additional information and direction that may be helpful to stake and ward leaders.

 Leaders seek inspiration about which guidelines and optional resources to use to meet members’ needs.

 ## 0.3 Updates

 This handbook will be updated periodically.
-A list of recent changes is available in the “[Summary of Recent Updates](https://www.churchofjesuschrist.org/study/manual/general-handbook/summary-of-recent-updates?lang=eng).”
+A list of recent changes is available in the “Summary of Recent Updates.”

 ## 0.4 Questions about Instructions